melonproject-archive/documentation/chapters/fund.md

 #### On Construction

-The Whitelist contract requires an array of addresses which are added to the `whitelisted` mapping.
+The UserWhitelist contract requires an array of addresses (`_preApproved`) which are added to the `whitelisted` mapping.

 &nbsp;